-Observe that the Grid index and the quad-tree are closely related.
-Both are space partitioning and split a region if it is overfull.
-There is, however, a subtle difference: the Grid index avoids many conditional ("if") branches in its search algorithm due to its shorter known height.
-Furthermore, the Grid index is not a tree since siblings can point to a common "child" [11].
+The astute reader will observe that the Grid index and the quad-tree are closely related - both are space partitioning and split a region if it is overfull.
+There is however, a subtle difference: the Grid index as described is a height-balanced structure.
+In contrast a quad-tree is not necessarily height-balanced.
+The advantage for the Grid is therefore that it avoids conditional ("if") branches in its search algorithm.

 Another advantage of the Grid is that it typically has far more cells per level.
-A quad-tree therefore can be very deep, especially for skewed data.
-We expect that a quad-tree like structure that has more cells per level would perform better than a standard quad-tree.
-In order to test this hypothesis, we also consider what we call a 32-tree.
-The 32-tree is identical to a quad-tree, except that it divides a cell using a 32×32 grid, compared to the 2×2 grid used by the quad-tree.
+A quad-tree therefore tends to be very deep, especially for skewed data.
+We expect that a quad-tree like structure that has more cells per level would perform better than a quad-tree.
+In order to test this hypothesis, we also consider what we call a 32-Tree.
+The 32-tree is identical to a quad-tree, except that it divides a cell using a 32x32 grid, unlike quad-tree's 2x2 grid.
 As with the Grid index, pointers to children are used instead of keeping an array of pointers to children.
 In order to further improve performance, we implemented the following optimization: In addition to leaf nodes, internal nodes can also have an associated full list.
 Only leaf nodes have a part list.
 A full list contains all queries that fully cover the bounding rectangle (BR) of the node, but do not fully cover the BR of its parent.
 Adding a rectangle (or region) to a node proceed as follows.
 If the rectangle fully covers the BR, it is added to the full list and the algorithm stops for that node.
 If this is a leaf node and there is space in the part list, the rectangle is added to part list.
 Otherwise the set of all relevant children is determined and the procedure is applied to each of them.

 Storing full lists in non-leaf nodes has two advantages.
 One advantage is saving of space: without such lists, when a query fully covers a node's BR it would be duplicated in all the node's children.
 A second advantage is that it has the potential to speed up point queries.
-If a point query falls within the BR of a node then it is relevant to all queries in the full list of this node - no further checks are needed.
-A leaf node split is based on the part list size only.
-While many more optimizations are possible, we did not explore these further.
-The purpose of studying the 32-tree is to establish the generality and flexibility of the Grid-based approach.
+If a point query is falls within the BR of a node then it is relevant to all queries in the full list of this node - no further checks are needed.
+Leaf node split is based on the part list size only.
+While there are many more optimizations possible some of which can be found in [26], we did not explore these further.
+The purpose of studying the 32-Tree is to establish the generality and flexibility of the grid-based approach.